Benjamin-PeterKoestler/Benjamin-PeterKoestler/README.md

 - 👋 Hi, I’m @Benjamin-PeterKoestler
 - I am working for Metro(XXX) since August 2019 in Berlin.
-- I was in the Projects of Sammy, CATE and now I am in SAM.
+- I was in the Projects of Sammy, CATE, SAM and now I am in M.Online Price.
-- 🌱 I’m currently learning more about GCP prepping for the Certified Cloud Architect Exam from Google.
 - 📫 How to reach me contact me on Teams, mail me benjamin.peter@metro.digital

 <!---